Material on this page excerpted, summarized and adapted from the Somatic Experiencing Training Manual (2007)

 - Constipation and/or diarrhea

-Syndromes are evidence of dysregulation, disorganization and incoherence in the systems of the body.
+Syndromes may be evidence of dysregulation, disorganization and incoherence in the systems of the body.
 Symptoms of these syndromes can happen both in relation to large triggers but also smaller stimuli that shouldn’t normally cause dysregulation (such as light, noise, feeling irritated, relaxing a little bit, “positive” experiences and so on).
 Pain may seem to float around the body, and there may be a loss of continuity of the felt sense or behaviour.
 In some cases, syndromes regroup when a symptom is medicated, and medications appear ineffective.